Lathrop GPM Consulting

 A health information management company, facing ongoing litigation concerning whether state statutes afford the ability to collect fees for health records searches, whether or not a record is found.
 We offered a legislative fix to several pending bills, and state law was modified in our client’s favor.
 Also, we helped pass a consumer price index adjustment to the allowable fee for records searches.
 The legislative changes potentially can save our client millions of dollars annually and significantly increase its revenue.

-A client seeking several million dollars in state historic tax credits for a large mixed-use redevelopment project in western Missouri.
+A private lab company seeking state certification as a Women’s Business Enterprise (WBE) from the Missouri Office of Equal Opportunity sought assistance in working through the many items needed to qualify.
+With our many contacts, we helped work through the numerous tax challenges, re-certification of the business with the Secretary of State’s Office and the challenging WBE application requirements.
+The client received its WBE status and now is registered with the State of Missouri and can compete for work as a WBE moving forward. for a large mixed-use redevelopment project in western Missouri.
 A bill, introduced to reduce significantly the historic tax credits cap, negatively affected our client’s financing for the project.
 We modified bill language suggested by several interested parties and helped increase the tax credits cap, allowing our client to proceed with its project.

 News & Links

-In anticipation of the 2020 legislative session which began on January 8, below is a list of probable issues that will face members of the Missouri Senate and the Missouri House of Representatives.
-Don’t hesitate to contact Lathrop GPM Consulting at 573-893-4336 to...
+The COVID-19 pandemic is still challenging for everyone including legislators and members of the general public.
+In anticipation of the legislative session, below is a list of probable issues that will face members of the Missouri Senate and the Missouri House of...

 Lathrop GPM Consulting